yshavit/mdq/README.md

 1. ```shell
    cargo install --git https://github.com/yshavit/mdq
+2. ```shell
+   brew install mdq
    ```
-2. Download binaries from [the latest release] (or any other release, of course).
+3. Download binaries from [the latest release] (or any other release, of course).
-3. You can also grab the binaries from the latest [build-release] workflow run.
+4. You can also grab the binaries from the latest [build-release] workflow run.
 You must be logged into GitHub to do
    that (this is GitHub's limitation, not mine).
 You'll have to `chmod +x` them before you can run them.

 <details>
 <summary>Security concerns</summary>
 The release and latest-workflow binaries are built on GitHub's servers, so if you trust my code (and dependencies), and you trust GitHub,